 To show support for the hard-working side of Montana and beyond, the Red Ants Pants Foundation was born in 2011.
 The Foundation supports women’s leadership, working family farms and ranches, and rural communities – the three things most important to Calhoun and the Red Ants Pants community.
 That same year the Foundation launched its first program, the Red Ants Pants Music Festival, which takes place annually during summer.

 Calhoun has been called a revolutionary figure in rural business today and a powerhouse of inspiration for women in business.
-As she has risen to the top echelons of success, she pays it forward by actively encouraging and mentoring other entrepreneurial women.
+As she rises to the top echelons of success, she pays it forward by actively encouraging and mentoring other entrepreneurial women.

 Bob and Penni Nance, community leaders and long-time philanthropists, have shared their gifts for over 40 years throughout Montana.
-Both have served on multiple local and regional boards, giving time, dollars and energy to their passions.
-Their generous philanthropy has extended to include the Bob and Penni Nance Pediatric Unit at Billings Clinic, the Bob and Penni Nance Infusion Center, and a major gift toward the educational and technological needs of Billings Catholic Schools.
+Both served on multiple local and regional boards, giving time, dollars and energy to their passions.
+Their generous philanthropy includes the Bob and Penni Nance Pediatric Unit at Billings Clinic, the Bob and Penni Nance Infusion Center, and a major gift toward the educational and technological needs of Billings Catholic Schools.

-Bob Nance has had a distinguished career in the oil and gas business as President and CEO of Nance Petroleum, an oil and gas exploration and development company he founded in 1970.
-He has received numerous awards and was inducted into the Rocky Mountain Oil and Gas Hall of Fame in 2004.
+Bob Nance enjoyed a distinguished career in the oil and gas business as President and CEO of Nance Petroleum, an oil and gas exploration and development company he founded in 1970.
+He has received numerous awards and induction into the Rocky Mountain Oil and Gas Hall of Fame in 2004.
 Bob and Penni own the Diamond N Ranch outside of Billings where they breed APHA Horses and offer a full-service training business for the equine connoisseur.

 Bill Ballard is well known for his business savvy and generosity to the Billings community.
 His renowned career began when he joined partner Bill Cronoble to form Balcron Oil Co. in Billings in 1963.
 After selling the company, he formed Ballard Petroleum in 1992 to develop leases, and grow assets and reserves.
 He remains chairman and CEO, still actively working with his sons Dave and Jeff.
 Ballard Petroleum employs 30 people in Billings and 17 in Gillette, Wyo.

 Ballard was instrumental in developing a geology degree at Rocky Mountain College.
 Many of the program graduates stay and work in Montana, employed by Ballard Petroleum.
-He is passionate about quality healthcare and education, and he has given major financial support to Riverstone Health, Billings Clinic, St. Vincent Healthcare and Rocky Mountain College.
+He is passionate about quality healthcare and education, offering major financial support to Riverstone Health, Billings Clinic, St. Vincent Healthcare and Rocky Mountain College.

-Holsinger’s professional passion is building organizations through empowered leadership that embraces a social entrepreneurial spirit through the passionate delivery of human services.
+Holsinger’s professional passion builds organizations through empowered leadership that embraces a social entrepreneurial spirit through the passionate delivery of human services.
 His personal interests are spending time with family and enjoying outdoor activities, such as bird hunting and fishing.